 Reynold Xin is an Apache Spark committer and the lead developer for Shark and GraphX, two computation frameworks built on top of Spark.
 He is also a co-founder of Databricks.
 Before Databricks, he was pursuing a PhD focusing on large scale data systems in the UC Berkeley AMPLab.

-Sameer Agarwal is a Ph.D. student in the AMPLab at Berkeley working on large-scale approximate query processing frameworks.
-His research interests are at the intersection of distributed systems, databases and machine learning.
+Sameer Agarwal is a final year Ph.D. student in the AMPLab at Berkeley working on large-scale approximate query processing frameworks.
+His research interests are at the intersection of distributed systems, databases and machine learning, and he has published over 10 articles in various top-tier conferences including NSDI, EUROSYS, SIGMOD, VLDB and KDD.
 He received his B.Tech in Computer Science and Engineering from the Indian Institute of Technology and was awarded the President of India Gold Medal in 2009.
-He is supported by the Qualcomm Innovation Fellowship during 2012-13 and the Facebook Graduate Fellowship during 2013-14.
+He was supported by the Qualcomm Innovation Fellowship during 2012-13 and is supported by the Facebook Graduate Fellowship during 2013-14.

 For exhibition and sponsorship opportunities, contact Susan Stewart at email@example.com